ROMATRIS

 Robotic material transport in disaster scenarios

-The aim of the project is to design and develop a partially automated, mobile assistance robot to support material transport through impassable terrain.
-The main areas of application are rescue operations in disaster scenarios, such as collapsed buildings, operations in impassable terrain, train or traffic accidents, and other major emergencies.
-The system to be developed should be able to follow a person through difficult terrain (gravel, obstacles, slopes), transport material needed for the rescue operation and react to the user's gestures, as well as provide feedback.
+The aim of the project is to design and develop a partially automated, mobile assistance robot to support the transportation of materials through rough terrain.
+The main areas of application are rescue operations in disaster scenarios, such as collapsed buildings, operations in rough terrain, train or traffic accidents and other major emergencies.
+The system to be developed should be able to follow a person through difficult terrain (gravel, obstacles, inclines), transport the material required for the rescue operation and react to the user's gestures and provide feedback.

 Duration: 01.09.2021 till 31.08.2025